 You can buy already colored frosting or make your own but I am all about easy so I used what I had at home.
 I colored white frosting red, and melted a few chocolate chips and mixed them with my white frosting to make the brown chocolate you see here.

 If you don’t have pastry bags just use a pint sized freezer ziploc , cut the corner off after you fill it with frosting and pipe the frosting on that way.
+We made these a regular size but they could be even cuter smaller.
+This is how long to bake mini cupcakes too.

 Here’s a quick rundown on how you make them: